Get insider access

 8.5 Voice Assistant

-The Apple HomePod mini is good for voice assistant support.
+The Apple HomePod mini is excellent for voice assistant support.
 It has built-in support for Siri, which you can activate with your voice.
-It can easily understand you from far away, though it doesn't perform as well if you're in a noisy setting.
+It easily understands you from far away, though it doesn't perform as well if you're in a noisy setting.
 While it doesn't come with a physical mic mute button, you can mute Siri using your voice and press and hold its control panel for a few seconds to unmute it.

 Pros